HandLeVR/.github/profile/README.md

 The central tool for this project is a three-dimensional VR learning environment: the VR paint shop.
 It consists of an authoring tool for teachers as well as a VR training application and a reflection application for trainees.

-The project is supported by a network of proven experts in the fields of VR application development (University of Potsdam), digitally oriented didactics (Learning Lab of the University of Duisburg-Essen) and vocational qualification and further training in the skilled trades (ZWH e.
+The project is supported by a network of proven experts in the fields of VR application development (University of Potsdam, Chair of Prof. Ulrike Lucke), digitally oriented didactics (Learning Lab of the University of Duisburg-Essen, Chair of Prof. Michael Kerres) and vocational qualification and further training in the skilled trades (ZWH e.
 V.).
 The project's application partner is Mercedes-Benz Ludwigsfelde GmbH, which focuses on training vehicle painters.

 HandLeVR is funded by the German Federal Ministry of Education and Research (BMBF), funding code: 01PV18002A, duration: 01.01.2019 - 31.12.2021